arnavgautam/TreeHacks2015/HOLs/HOL-iOSAndMobileServices/HOL.md

 1. Select **Website with Facebook Login** and for the **Site URL**, enter the URL of your Mobile Service.
 This can be found on the **Dashboard** tab in the portal under **Mobile Service URL** on the right side.

-1. Log on to the [Windows Azure Management Portal](https://manage.windowsazure.com/), click **Mobile Services**, and then click your Mobile Service.
+1. Log on to the [Microsoft Azure Management Portal](https://manage.windowsazure.com/), click **Mobile Services**, and then click your Mobile Service.

 	![Mobile Service](./Images/mobile-service.png?raw=true "Mobile Service")